Ian Khama

-Seretse Khama Ian Khama (born 27 February 1953) is a Botswana politician and former military officer who was the fourth President of the Republic of Botswana from 1 April 2008 to 1 April 2018.
+Seretse Khama Ian Khama (born 27 February 1953) is a Botswana politician and former military officer who served as the fourth President of Botswana from 1 April 2008 to 1 April 2018.
 After serving as Commander of the Botswana Defence Force, he entered politics and was Vice-President of Botswana from 1998 to 2008, then succeeded Festus Mogae as president on 1 April 2008.
 He won a full term in the 2009 election and was re-elected in October 2014.

 Early life

 Ian Khama is the second child of Sir Seretse Khama (1 July 1921 – 13 July 1980), Botswana's foremost independence leader and its president from 1966 to 1980, and Lady Khama.
 He was born in Chertsey, Surrey, while his father was living in exile in the United Kingdom, due to the opposition by the colonial government and the emergent apartheid regime in South Africa to his marriage to a white woman.

 He is also the grandson of Sekgoma II (1869–1925), who was the paramount chief of the Bamangwato people, and the great-grandson of Khama III (1837–1923), their king.
 His great-great-grandfather of Kgosikgolo Sekgoma I was Chief of the Bamangwato people (1815–1885).
-The name "Seretse" means “the clay that binds together”, and was given to his father to celebrate the recent reconciliation of his father and grandfather; this reconciliation assured Seretse Khama's ascension to the throne when his aged father died in 1925.
+The name "Seretse" means "the clay that binds together", and was given to his father to celebrate the recent reconciliation of his father and grandfather; this reconciliation assured Seretse Khama's ascension to the throne when his aged father died in 1925.
 Ian Seretse Khama is named after his father to continue this historical legacy.
 He is also known simply as Ian Khama to differentiate between himself and his father.
 Tshekedi Khama II, Ian Khama's brother, was named after their great uncle, Tshekedi Khama who was the regent and guardian for Seretse Khama, the first president of Botswana.